., click here to update your profile and earn points towards a Starbucks gift card

 Android & Apple parental control similarities

-• Both devices allow users to set up screen time limits.
+• Both devices allow users to set screen time limits.
 For Android, this is called “Digital Wellbeing”; the name on Apple is “Screen Time”

 • iOS and Android both have GPS installed, making devices trackable at any time